cfengine/documentation/guide/writing-and-serving-policy/authoring-policy-tools-and-workflow.markdown

 ```

 3. Save the file.
 4. Add bundle and file information to `/var/cfengine/masterfiles/promises.cf`.
-Example (where `...` represents existing text in the file, omitted for clarity:
+Example (where `...` represents existing text in the file, omitted for clarity):

 ```cf3
 body common control